ElijahCodes12345/animepahe-api/readme.md

 You may edit these values as you see fit.

-If `REDIS_URL` is not provided, the API will still work
+If `REDIS_URL` is not provided, the API will still work without caching.

 ## API Endpoints